-I have a blog named using the words ‘tea’ and ‘turmeric’… a blog that focuses on the nutritional benefits of traditional recipes… a blog that emphasizes the intelligence of our ancestors.
+I have a blog named using the words ‘tea’ and ‘turmeric’… a blog that focuses on the nutritional benefits of traditional recipes… a blog that celebrates the wisdom of South Asian cooking techniques.

-I’m assuming you’ve heard of turmeric (since, you know, it’s on your URL).
+I’m assuming you’ve heard of turmeric (since, you know, it’s in your URL).
 And if you haven’t, read on as I try to enunciate my love for it.

-Let me convince you with 5 facts (since you shouldn’t believe random people on the internet):
+Let me convince you with a few facts (since you shouldn’t believe random people on the internet):

 - Turmeric has been used for centuries in Ayurvedic medicine as well as Traditional Chinese medicine.